• Start date:

 Legal and other professionals in governmental and non-governmental organisations, as well as advanced students are invited to apply.
 Completion of at least one year of university education including several law courses is required, as is some knowledge of human rights law and SOGIESC issues.
 For participants and potential participants, a list of online video/audio/reading materials has been put together: the Leiden Overview on SOGIESC in International Law (see the weblink on the left).
 These materials (some of which are by former and future speakers of this summer school) offer a good preparation for taking part.

 To ensure active participation and exchange with teaching staff and fellow participants, circa 40 participants will be admitted to this course.
+The deadline for application is 01 May 2026.

 Registration: In order to start the registration for the Summer School, we kindly ask you to submit your CV and cover letter to: pao@law.leidenuniv.nl.
 Once we have checked and approved your CV and cover letter via email, you can proceed with your application and make the final payment.